nico-castell/Fedora-Setup/README.md

 <h2 align="center">About</h2>

+This project started as a heavily reworked version of [Pop!_OS Setup](https://github.com/nico-castell/PopOS-Setup), adapted to work in [Fedora](https://getfedora.org/en/workstation/download/).

+The repository has 2 main branches:
+- `main`: Contains the latest stable version.
+- `develop`: Where the project is developed.

+All pull requests should be against the `develop` branch.
+Every once in a while, `develop` is merged into `main` and given a version tag.

 This repository, and all contributions to this repository, are under the [MIT License](LICENSE).
 This software can also install packages under different licenses, this project's license doesn't apply to them, see each package.

 > *Live long, and prosper.*